Installation and setup

 Installation of a license server

 The license server needs a configuration file to run.
 It specifies the number of licenses served, the machine on which it runs, and the port used by the server.
-To specify the configuration file, Coco must be installed first.
+To get the configuration file, Coco must be installed first.

 - Microsoft® Windows: In a command window, switch to the project folder and type